Being more connected is good. So say Facebook, Google and any advert for a smartphone you’ve ever seen.

-On Tuesday November 20th join Philippe Sibaud, author of [email protected] on Earth –a new report exploring the psychological, social and ecological impacts of digital technologies – and Claire Milne, Coordinator of Inner Transition at the Transition Network, to discuss these pressing questions at 42 Acres Shoreditch.
+On Tuesday November 20th join Philippe Sibaud, author of Wh@t on Earth – a new report exploring the psychological, social and ecological impacts of digital technologies – and Claire Milne, Coordinator of Inner Transition at the Transition Network, to discuss these pressing questions at 42 Acres Shoreditch, London.

 Around the world, the number of people experiencing Internet Addiction and Nature Deficit Disorder is on the rise.
 Billions of internet-connected devices could produce 3.5% of global emissions within 10 years.
 Every smartphone and laptop carries an ‘ecological rucksack’ of many tonnes of land, water and energy that is often violently extracted from the territories of indigenous and land-based peoples.

 Our many anxieties about digital technologies are not unfounded, foolish or backward.
 They are a logical and necessary response to the way we see these technologies re-shaping the world around us in the ‘anthropocene’.

 Ahead of Buy Nothing Day – an international day of protest against rampant consumerism to challenge Black Friday – we will discuss how to make peace with our technologies in order to reaffirm our kinship with the planet, build more just societies and live happier, healthier lives.